bromaniac/smolest/README.md

 docker run --rm -it --init -p 8000:8000 smolest

-To make this even smaller probably envolves using no_std... good luck!
+To make this even smaller probably involves using no_std... good luck!